filgusto/rosiChallenge-sbai2019/README.md

 # DISCLAIMER

+**V-REP is now CoppeliaSim simulator.
+The straightforward application of this tutorial may be deprecated**.

 **Remember that your solution has to be implemented in the ROS (Robot Operating System) package/nodes format.
 The code has to be well structured, readable and cataloged as it will be open-source available.**

 **DO FORK THIS REPOSITORY only if are willing to propose corrections/improvements to the simulator.
 YOUR SOLUTION to the challenge has to be created on a CLEAN GITHUB REPOSITORY!**